chinnucsk/TapIt-Windows-SDK/README.md

 2. Right click on the references folder in the project.
 3. Click the add reference option.
 4. Browse for TapIt-WP8.dll and click ok.
-5. To use the SDK please refer to README.md.
-6. Project need to add following Device Capabilities in order to use WP8 SDK.
+5. Project need to add following Device Capabilities in order to use WP8 SDK.
     *	````ID_CAP_IDENTITY_DEVICE````
     *	````ID_CAP_LOCATION````